 There is no pre-lab quiz associated with this experiment.
-Instead you must complete the on-line TA evaluation (in Owl) by Thursday, August 13, 2015.
-This evaluation is equivalent to one perfect pre-lab quiz.
+Instead you are expected to complete an on-line TA evaluation by Tuesday, Dec 10, 2024.
+Completion of this is equivalent to one perfect pre-lab quiz.
+This evaluation can be found in your:- Class Owl Assignments.